 Nowadays bars of chocolate turrón easily outnumber the traditional stuff on any supermarket shelf.
 They come in any number of traditional Valencian flavours, such as kiwi fruit, Irish coffee and rum and raisin.

 These new innovations haven’t stopped at chocolate.
-This year, Valencian sweet makers have gone all Willy Wonka on us.
-Amongst the new innovations at the 2016 Casinos “Turrón and Christmas Sweets Trade Fair”, (yes.
-Of course it exists!) are Gin and Tonic flavour Turrónes, Turrónes in the shape and colours of the Valencian and Rainbow flags, Whatsapp emoticon Turrónes and last but not least the gloriously un-Christmassy Kebab Turrón, which you can cut as if it were a spit-roasted blob of donner meat.
+In recent years, Valencian sweet makers have gone all Willy Wonka on us.
+Amongst the innovations at the Casinos “Turrón and Christmas Sweets Trade Fair’ were Gin and Tonic flavour Turrónes, Turrónes in the shape and colours of the Valencian and Rainbow flags, Whatsapp emoticon Turrónes and last but not least the gloriously un-Christmassy Kebab Turrón, which you can cut as if it were a spit-roasted blob of donner meat.
 Lovely!

-If it’s big you want, the Cathedral takes the lead with a Belén with life-size models of the holy family, while the Basilica de San Vicente Ferrer has a Belén with over 300 figures which is about the entire estimated population of Bethelehem at the time.
+If it’s big you want, the Cathedral takes the lead with a Belén with life-size models of the holy family, while the Basilica de San Vicente Ferrer has a Belén with over 300 figures, which is about the entire estimated population of Bethlehem at the time.

 In Spain, presents are brought by the Three Kings on January 6.
 You´d think that would be enough – but not for the festively-frenzied Valencians.
 In the last decade or so, Father Christmas has appeared on the scene.
 With his white beard and red suit he looks like the “traditional” Coca-Cola version, but for some reason he bears the French name, Papa Noel.
 Far from having to fight it out with the Kings for his status in the hearts of Spanish children, he´s been neatly incorporated into the whole tradition.
 Just like George Martin was the fifth Beatle, Father Christmas is a bit like the fourth King.
 It´s just that he comes a little bit earlier, conveyed by reindeer instead of camels.

 And how are we going to pay for all this?
 There’s always the lottery.
 The buying of Christmas lottery tickets is an obligation here.
-No Spanish person can say no when offered a ticket., or will take no for an answer when trying to sell you one.
+No Spanish person can say no when offered a ticket…or will take no for an answer when trying to sell you one.
 This is purely to avoid being that sad person who always appears on TV after the lottery draw; the only one in the block who didn´t buy a share in the winning ticket.
 They are usually filmed claiming fiercely “I´m happy because I am healthy”.
-So, this day is called too “el día de la salud”.
+So, this day is called“el día de la salud”.